Crazy Joe (film)

 Crazy Joe is a 1974 crime film directed by Carlo Lizzani and produced by Dino De Laurentiis.
-The Italian-American co-production is a fictionalized retelling of the murder of Joseph "Crazy Joe" Gallo, a mobster who was gunned down on April 7, 1972, at a restaurant in Little Italy.
+The Italian-American co-production is a fictionalized account of the murder of Joseph "Crazy Joe" Gallo, a mobster who was gunned down on April 7, 1972, at a restaurant in Little Italy.
 The screenplay by Lewis John Carlino is based on a series of articles by journalist Nicholas Gage.
 The film stars Peter Boyle in the title role, with Paula Prentiss, Fred Williamson, Rip Torn, Luther Adler, Henry Winkler and Eli Wallach.